 The Powerful Street Art In Mostar, Bosnia and Herzegovina

-One of the best ways to discover the culture of a place is by taking in local street art and as such, it’s one of my favourite things to do whenever I travel.
+One of the best ways to discover the culture of a place is by taking in local street art and as such, it’s one of my favorite things to do whenever I travel.
 Like years back, I spotted this Trump and Putin street art in Vilnius, where you’ll find the two “dick-tators” locked in a very intimate embrace.
 Some of the world’s best street art can also be found in the likes of Paris or New York and in each of those cities, I went on guided tours to see it for myself.

 But wow, nothing really tops what can be found in Mostar, as the street art and graffiti in Mostar is especially poignant and meaningful.
 There are messages of peace, criticisms of wealth and protests of past (and sadly, even current) oppression.